-"Ride for Eddie" will be launched on Thursday 8th April 2021, at 11am in Salamanca Square.
-There will be events held at various times throughout the year featuring the Vespas in the lead up to the main ride in November.
+"Ride for Eddie" was launched on 8th April 2021 and there will be events held at various times throughout the year featuring the Vespas in the lead up to the main ride in November.
 Popular Tasmanian singing group CROON will perform pop-up concerts at some of these locations.

 Variety Tasmania has partnered with "Ride for Eddie" in order to assist this community fundraising effort and help give Eddie a Fair-Go.
 You can help Eddie by donating today.
 All donations over $2 are tax-deductible.

 Help take the sting out of living with PCH4 and give Eddie the chance of having a full life.
 Head to Ride for Eddie